 The heart is an amazing organ.
-It continuously pumps oxygen and nutrient-rich blood throughout the body to sustain life.
+It pumps oxygen and nutrient-rich blood throughout your body to sustain life.
 This fist-sized powerhouse beats (expands and contracts) 100,000 times per day, pumping five or six quarts of blood each minute, or about 2,000 gallons per day.

 How Does Blood Travel Through the Heart?